conduktor/conduktor-docs/docs/gateway/installation/installation.md

 - 2 CPU cores
 - 4 GB of RAM

+Gateway itself does not use local storage, but certain interceptors, such as [Large message handling](/gateway/interceptors/optimize/large-message-and-batch-handling), might require temporary local storage.

 ## Kafka Requirements

 Conduktor Gateway requires Apache Kafka version 2.5.0 or higher.
 Conduktor Gateway should connect to Kafka as an admin user.
 As a minimum this user should have rights to: